-We are practising social distancing and have people set up at tables siting six feet apart.
+We are practising social distancing and have people set up at large tables.
 All materials and surfaces have been sterilized and all supplies are set up for each student to have their own materials.
 The space is quite large and the class sizes are smaller, so if there is need for greater separation that can be worked out.

 We hand sanitize regularly and will be keeping our social distance.

 Here is what the BC Centre for Disease control has to say about mask wearing among children in child care and the reason that I don't enforce mask wearing in the studio (though you may choose to wear one if you would like) :

 The COVID-19 guidelines for child care outline recommendations for how to provide a safe setting for both staff and children.
 Therefore, masks are neither recommended nor necessary.
 However, some staff and older children may choose to wear non-medical masks.
 Wearing a non-medical mask in a child care setting is a personal choice.
 It is important to treat people wearing masks with respect.

 Transit providers may require the use of masks for those aged 5 or older while on transit.